ShareX/sharex.github.io/docs/image-editor.md

 Remove a horizontal or vertical strip from the image and join the remaining parts.
 This is useful for shortening tall or wide screenshots by removing irrelevant space.

+## Background tools

+The image editor also includes background tools for preparing screenshots that need extra spacing or presentation styling.
+These options can add margin, padding, smart padding, rounded corners, shadows, aspect ratio adjustments, and custom backgrounds.

+Backgrounds can be transparent, solid colors, gradients, images, or wallpapers depending on the selected option.
+These tools are useful when creating polished screenshots for release notes, social posts, documentation, comparison images, and website content.

+## Image effects

+Image effects can be used when the whole image needs visual adjustment rather than a single annotation.
+Effects are grouped into categories such as manipulations, adjustments, filters, and drawings.
+Use them for quick changes such as improving contrast, changing colors, applying filters, or preparing an image for a specific visual style.

+For documentation and support screenshots, keep effects minimal so the image still represents the real interface accurately.

+## Editor options

+The editor options are available from the **File** menu.
+Options can control the editor appearance, behavior, and task integration:

+- **Follow system theme** and **Theme** control whether the editor uses the system theme or a selected theme.
+- **Follow system accent color** and **Accent color** control the editor accent color.
+- **Remember window state** restores the previous editor window position and size.
+- **Show exit confirmation** asks before closing when there may be unsaved work.
+- **Zoom to fit on open** fits the image into the editor view when it opens.
+- **Quick crop** makes cropping faster for users who frequently trim screenshots.
+- **Auto close editor on task** closes the editor after using a task action.
+- **Auto copy image to clipboard** copies the result automatically.
+- **Show insert image dialog** controls whether ShareX asks how pasted or dropped images should be inserted.

+## Saving, copying, and uploading

+The bottom toolbar is used to finish the edit.
+You can continue the current after-capture workflow, cancel the task, copy the edited image to the clipboard, save it, save it as a new file, pin it to the screen, print it, or upload it using the configured ShareX upload destinations.

+If the editor was opened from an after-capture task, continuing applies the edit before later tasks run.
+For example, a capture workflow can open the editor first, then copy the edited image, save it to disk, upload it, or perform other configured actions.

+## Tips for better screenshot annotations

+- Use high-contrast colors for arrows, rectangles, and text so annotations are readable on both light and dark interfaces.
+- Use Step markers when the viewer must follow actions in a specific order.
+- Use Highlight or Spotlight when you want to guide attention without covering the original content.
+- Use Magnify for small buttons, icons, or text that would be hard to read at normal screenshot size.
+- Keep redactions consistent across the screenshot so private information is not missed.
+- Flatten annotations only when you are ready to make them part of the image.

 ## Keybinds

 ### Common